pongasoft/glu/docs/manual/src/main/sphinx/source/glossary.rst

   orchestration engine
     The orchestration engine is the process that listens to ZooKeeper updates coming from the agents, compute differences (:term:`delta`) with the :term:`model` in order to visualize them and/or execute a deployment plan.
 The orchestration engine is in charge of orchestrating deployments making sure they happen either sequentially or in parallel (or a combination of both).

+  server
+     An application that is long lived and usually terminates when asked to do so.
+In glu, servers are self contained and packaged under a directory structure with a ``bin/xxxx.sh`` shell script.
+The command ``bin/xxxx.sh start`` is used to start the server.
+The command ``bin/xxxx.sh stop`` is used to stop the server.

   static model
     Synonym for :term:`model`.
 More information about :ref:`the static model <static-model>`.